mmondics/openshift-intro/access.md

 2. Use your credentials in the table below.

 ## Accessing OpenShift CLI
-To access OpenShift via the CLI, you must first `ssh` to one of our WSC Linux guests from the RHEL Virtual Machine.
+To access OpenShift via the CLI, you must first `ssh` to one of our WSC Linux guests from the Windows Virtual Machine.

 ```text
 ssh userNN@192.168.176.61